 Now that we have our demand calendar, how do we start with pricing?
 We have found it effective, before setting a base price for each day, to develop a pricing grid.
-Such a hotel pricing matrix is an essential revenue management tool.
+Such a hotel pricing matrix or rate grid is an essential revenue management tool.

 Every hotel should have the tools to sell expensive or cheap when needed.
 Such tools we call price or BAR levels.
 In your pricing matrix you can include various BAR levels to offer at different levels of demand.